james-txt/pocketwallet/README.md

 # pocket Wallet

-Non-custodial cryptocurrency as web extension for your browser.
+Non-custodial cryptocurrency wallet as an web extension for your browser.
 Providing ability to manage tokens, NFTs and to make transfers.

 ![pwalletpreview](docs/pwalletprev.png?raw=true "main")